coreynguyen/MXS_Sleeping_Dogs_Definitive_Edition_PC/README.md

 # Sleeping Dogs Definitive Edition 3D Model Importer

-This tool is designed to import 3D models from the game binary of **Sleeping Dogs: Definitive Edition for PC**, using Maxscript.
+This tool is designed to import and export 3D character models from the game binary of **Sleeping Dogs: Definitive Edition for PC**, using Maxscript.

 ## Overview